graham-walker/youtube-dl-react-viewer/README.md

                                     (url, default:
                                     mongodb://127.0.0.1:27017/youtubeDlDB)

-BACKEND_PORT                        Port used by the web app
+BACKEND_PORT                        Port used to serve the web app
                                     (0-65535, default: 5000)

 SECURE_COOKIES                      Only serve cookies over HTTPS.
 Enable if
                                     not running locally
                                     (true|false, default: false)

-YOUTUBE_DL_PATH                     Path to yt-dlp/youtube-dl.
-Forks should
+YOUTUBE_DL_PATH                     Path to yt-dlp.
+Forks should work as drop
-                                    work as drop in replacements
+                                    in replacements
                                     (path, default: yt-dlp)

 FFMPEG_PATH                         Path to FFmpeg